 A Brief History of Dental Implants

 We tend to think of dental implants as a modern marvel, and in their current form, they are!
 But what many people don’t realize is that the idea behind dental implants has been around for centuries.
 In fact, the very first dental implant is attributed to the Mayans and dates back to 600 AD.
 It only took us 1,400 years to develop a tooth replacement of a similar kind!

 The most notable implant discovery came in 1931, when an archaeologist in Honduras found the mandible of a Mayan woman thought to be in her twenties.
 The mandible contained three tooth-shaped seashells inserted into the sockets that once held teeth.
 At first, scientists believed the shells were inserted post-mortem, but in 1970, a curious dental academic discovered that bone had grown around the seashells, meaning they served as tooth replacements while the woman was alive.

 Dental implants weren’t exclusive to South and Central America, though.
 Ancient Egyptian mummies have been unearthed with gold wires implanted in their jawbones.
 In the Middle East, skeletons have been found with ivory implants.
 Most recently, anthropologists discovered an iron implant in the jawbone of a Roman soldier.

-Dr. Brunner, Dr. Taibl, Dr. Tack, Dr. McGinn, and our entire team look forward to serving your family.
-Call our Brookfield, WI dental office at 262-784-7201 today to schedule your appointment.
+Dr. Brunner, Dr. Taibl, Dr. McGinn, and our entire team look forward to serving your family.
+Call our Brookfield, WI dental office at 262-444-0232 today to schedule your appointment.
 We’re open early mornings and evenings for your convenience.
-Located in Brookfield, our office serves patients from Elm Grove, Milwaukee, Pewaukee, Waukesha, and New Berlin.
+Located in Brookfield, our office also serves patients from Elm Grove, Milwaukee, Pewaukee, Waukesha, and New Berlin.